[Iwate Prefecture] Why is Iwate/Morioka called that? Find out the origin of place names!

 Morioka Castle Ruins Park

-Stone wall of Morioka Castle Ruins Park
+Stone walls of Morioka Castle Ruins Park

-Morioka Castle Ruins Park<Information>
+Morioka Castle Ruins Park <Information>

 • Name: Morioka Castle Ruins Park

-• Business hours: -
+• Business hours:

 • Phone number: 019-639-9057